drsammd/safeplay-staging/DEPLOYMENT_CHECKLIST.md

 ### ✅ Deployment Complete When:
 - [ ] All stakeholders can access with provided credentials
 - [ ] No unauthorized access possible
-- [ ] All existing SafePlay™ functionality working
+- [ ] All existing mySafePlay™ functionality working
 - [ ] Beta environment clearly identified
 - [ ] Search engines cannot index the site
 - [ ] Monitoring and alerting operational